shallotx/triangle-api-v1/README.md

 ## Triangle API

-- hosted on Fly.io
+- hosted on Deno Deploy
--
+- using KV

-fly status --app triangle-api-pg
+- db hosted on Fly.io